 Who can’t use Botox?

-Have a skin infection in the area that’s being worked on
+- A skin infection in the area that’s being worked on

-Have ALS, Lambert-Eaton syndrome or other diseases that affect your muscles or nerves
+- ALS, Lambert-Eaton syndrome or other diseases that affect your muscles or nerves

-Have breathing problems, including asthma or COPD
+- Breathing problems, including asthma or COPD

-Have drooping eyelids or weakness in forehead muscles
+- Droopy eyelids or weakness in forehead muscles

 “It only takes about 10 minutes for the Botox injections,” Dr. Alhallak said.
 “Maximum effect takes about two weeks, so I always tell my patients to plan ahead if they have an event that they want to look their best for.”

 It’s not really.
 It’s a simple injection.
-The area is often numbed, either with a topical anesthetic or simply with an ice pack.
+The area is often numbed, either with a topical anesthetic or with an ice pack.

 After the anesthetic wears off, there might be some slight discomfort, but it’s usually very mild and goes away in a few hours.

 What to expect